intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 other utility functions defined for `simd` class.
 It also provides region accessors and more generic operations tailored for 2D regions, such as row/column operators and 2D select/replicate/bit_cast_view/merge operations.
+A 2D simd_view can be used to conveniently model an in-register tile of a matrix.

 ```cpp
   simd<float, 32> v1;